 When stressed, the human body tends to produce hormones that increase muscle tension and pain sensitivity.
 Your jaws begin to feel tender and tight, you face acute pain in the back, you start to experience abdominal cramps & your neck starts to feel heavy.
 When stress takes over, immediately relive yourself with sleep, meditation and exercise.

-If all these above mentioned stress effects persist for a longer duration, make sure to consult a doctor.
+If all these above-mentioned stress effects persist for a longer duration, make sure to consult a doctor.
 Severe stresses sometimes require to be treated by medicines.
 Also, this might be a result of medical conditions that are beyond stress.
-About 43% of adults suffer from adverse effects of stress, it time to take better care of self & be stress free.
+About 43% of adults suffer from adverse effects of stress, it time to take better care of themselves & be stress-free.